RetroDECK/ES-DE/THEMES-DEV.md

 **Note:** This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [THEMES.md](THEMES.md) instead.

+If creating theme sets specifically for ES-DE, please add `-DE` to the theme name, as in `rbsimple-DE`.
+Because ES-DE theme functionality has deviated greatly from the RetroPie EmulationStation fork on which it was originally based, any newer themes will not work on such older forks.
+It would be confusing and annoying for users that attempt to use ES-DE theme sets in older EmulationStation forks as they would get unthemed systems, crashes, error messages or corrupted graphics.
+At least the -DE extension is a visual indicator that it's an ES-DE specific theme set.

 Table of contents:

 [[_TOC_]]